Tag: ancestors

 Grandma Ruth was born August 17, 1916, in Almo, Idaho, to Ernest Dennis Jones and her mother, Lucy Jane Bronson.
 She married George Lawrence Wake on April 7, 1934, in Burley, Idaho.
 They moved to Portland, Oregon, during World War II.
 Lawrence was a welder in the shipyards.

-When I was a child traveling through the Pacific Northwest, I looked out the window and told my dad, “I’m going to move to the town with the green bridge.”
+As a child traveling through the Pacific Northwest, I looked out the window and told my dad, “I’m going to move to the town with the green bridge.”
 At 23, I made that move to Portland, Oregon, unknowingly following a promise my younger self had made, or knowing my grandmother once lived here.

 They moved to Hailey, where Grandma Eileen was born, and her twin brother.
 She moved from Hailey in 1953 to Orem, where she lived out her life.
 She was a devoted mother and wife.